-Michael Goebel has been Professor of Global and Latin American History at the Freie Universität Berlin since June 2015.
+Michael Goebel has been Professor of Global and Latin American History at Freie Universität Berlin since June 2015.

 Professor of Latin American and Global History at the Freie Universität Berlin